axone-protocol/docs/docs/whitepaper/use cases.md

 A working group mandated by a community initiates discussions on a forum to improve the algorithmic remuneration model of a DEX to optimize the distribution of management fees to its clients.
 The group proposes a few avenues to explore and a budget envelope.
 Preliminary discussions take place on the forum and cross-cutting discussions via e-mail or online messaging (Telegram, WhatsApp or other).

 Thanks to the protocol, the group will formalize and build an initial workflow enabling a tool for analyzing and synthesizing discussions referenced in the Dataverse.
 The first stage of collecting discussions is implemented.
 Then these are aggregated and processed using text analysis and natural language processing tools according to the needs of the working group.
-Then, based on this analysis, a summary is created to facilitate understanding of all this information and made accessible to all members,
+Then, based on this analysis, a summary is created to facilitate understanding of all this information and made accessible to all members.

 Thanks to OKP4, the working group and the wider community can ensure a clearer understanding of the discussions around proposals, thus promoting more informed and transparent decision-making.
 Following these discussions, a vote is opened to propose an external service provider to improve the DEX engine.
 Within this framework, a specialized "FinTech" company is mobilized to implement its analysis models and a customized expert report for an amount previously validated by vote.